bbehrman10/o-blogs/MetaMask-VB/readme.md

 - Have your own instance of Visual Builder

-- A deployed Smart Contract & Contract ABI Artifact – You can use my HelloWorld sample - xxxx on Ethereum Rinkeby Testnet
+- A deployed Smart Contract & Contract ABI Artifact – You can use my `HelloWorld.json` sample - 0x06A3F540004A2ba928fcba915D41fF32C084B57b on Ethereum Rinkeby Testnet

 		 pragma  solidity ^0.8.13;